oracle-livelabs/apex/ai-interactive-report-lab2/lab-5-use-search-with-ai/lab-5-use-search-with-ai.md

     ```
     <copy>
-    Show only the alerts that still need attention
+    Show only the open alerts
     </copy>
     ```